- Advocacy Information Center

 As the supervisory architect for the National Park Service's Boston National Historical Park from 1997-2011, Bill Barlow was responsible for policy and management of the preservation for some of America's foremost architectural and historical treasures, such as the Bunker Hill Monument, Old North Church, Faneuil Hall, the Old State House, the Old South Meeting House and the Paul Revere House.
 Mr. Barlow, who was named a Fellow of the American Institute of Architects in 2002 and a Fellow of the Association for Preservation Technology in 2000, played a leading role in restoring and rehabilitating 18th and 19th century structures in Lowell, Massachusetts, when he was Lowell National Historical Park's assistant superintendent in the Division of Technical Preservation from 1979-1986.
 He is a professional fellow at Texas A&M's Center for Heritage Conservation, where he earned a Bachelor of Architecture degree in 1972.

-Bill Barry is Director of Preservation at the John Canning Studios, a company of building artisans skilled in traditional decorative finishes, and expert in the conservation of historic interiors as well as the creation of authentic new interiors.
-Before joining Canning Studios, Bill was Vice President of Preservation & Facilities at Mount Auburn Cemetery, focused on the preservation and development of the physical facilities, and the conservation of historic monuments and collections.
-Prior to that, Bill’s architectural practice with the Boston firm of Shepley Bulfinch Richardson and Abbott for over twenty years focused on the National Historic Landmarks of institutional clients, public and private.
-Originally from New Orleans, he is a graduate of Tulane University School of Architecture.
-A resident of Cambridge, MA, he serves on the Cambridge Public Library Board of Trustees, and on the Facilities Committees of the Massachusetts Historical Society and the Bostonian Society.
+Bill Barry's consulting practice serves owners, architects and builders who need to creatively engage historic structures, including strategic planning, project development and community process facilitation.
+He brings to the Alliance Board a balanced perspective founded in a diverse career having served as architect, owner and builder.
+Most recently Bill served as Director of Preservation at the John Canning Studios, a company of building artisans skilled in traditional decorative finishes, the conservation of historic interiors and the creation of authentic new interiors.
+Previously, he was Vice President of Preservation & Facilities at Mount Auburn Cemetery, where he focused on the preservation and development of the physical facilities, and the conservation of historic monuments and collections.
+Prior to that, Bill’s architectural practice with Shepley Bulfinch Richardson and Abbott focused on the National Historic Landmarks of institutional clients, public and private.
+Originally from New Orleans, he is a graduate of Tulane University School of Architecture, and a resident of Cambridge, MA.
+Bill serves on the Cambridge Public Library Board of Trustees, the Cambridge Historical Commission, and on the Facilities Committees of the Massachusetts Historical Society and the Bostonian Society.

 Minxie Fannin is a founder and principal of Fannin-Lehner Preservation Consultants, a firm specializing in stone and masonry restoration planning and execution, with a focus on burial ground conservation.
 The firm provides master and preservation plans for historic burial grounds, condition assessment of gravestones and stone monuments, conservation, repair, resetting, cleaning of gravestones and stone monuments, tomb, tomb marker and mausoleum conservation and rebuilding, and National Register nominations.
 They work with park/cemetery departments, historical commissions and volunteers in association with landscape architects, architects and structural engineers.
 Minxie represents the Society of Architectural Historians on the Alliance's Board.